remg427/misp42splunk/README.md

 Values may be empty for some fields; they will be dropped gracefully.
 You may add any other columns, they will be passed as elements but only fields above are imported as observables when you create/update a case.

-#### search with 2 columns: type & value
+#### search results with 2 columns: type & value
 You may also build a search with one artifact by row.
-You use field id to group several rows together
+You may use field id to group several rows together
 For example:

     | mispgetioc last=1d